CounterpartyXCP/Documentation/Basics/FAQ-PaymentChannelsLightning.md

 ### What are Payment channels?

 **Payment channels** allow two users of Bitcoin to transact commitments to pay back and forth between each other much faster and more fluidly than Bitcoin’s 10 minute block times would normally allow.
 These commitments are exchanged between the users outside of the Bitcoin blockchain.
-Once the users are done, they can close the payment channel by committing the last commitment to the blockchain, which will finalize the amount actually transacted.
+Once the users are done, they can close the payment channel by publishing the last commitment(s) to the blockchain, which will finalize the amount actually transacted.

 An ideal use case for the technology is **micropayments**: Imagine a user making numerous very small payments (e.g. .0001 BTC) to Big Music Company as she listens to songs over a certain period.
 Without payment channels, the Bitcoin transaction fees from these small payments would be as much or more than the payments themselves, and each payment would take on average 10 minutes to clear.